RichieRob/PredictionPerpsDocs/docs/SamFeedback.md

    PPGT will likely trade from day one, as users or speculators create liquidity pools (e.g., on DEXs).
 This could lead to volatility or misalignment with the protocol's planned valuation at the transition phase.

 3. **Low Reward Shave Percentage**
-   Shaving 10% of rewards may be too small to cover operational costs or build significant reserves for backing PPGT's floor price, especially in a slow-start scenario.
+   Shaving 10% of rewards is very small

 4. **Scale of Reward Distribution**
    Reaching 1 billion USDC in rewards (to distribute 1 billion PPGT) implies ~$20 billion in deposits.
 This could take 5–10 years, even with a successful system, delaying the transition phase significantly.